Tagged: workplace

 From my Father: If you become the boss don’t be a wimp.
 He had been a boss on several jobs and his underlings feared him.
 In fact, when I worked a summer job at an engineering firm where many of my father’s former underlings were employed, I could hear whispers of “Be nice to the kid.
 He’s Dick Garsten’s kid and you don’t want him ratting on you.”
 At the same time, my father was much beloved because he was also respected for fairness, sense of humor and how much he truly cared for those who worked for him.
 I was never a tough guy boss.
 Just not in me, but I did use my father’s lessons in empathy and respect to win loyalty during the times I led a job or department.

-I don’t know how either of my parents would have reacted to the social distancing we’re stuck with during his pandemic because they were both social, fun people who enjoyed close, interpersonal relationships.
+I don’t know how either of my parents would have reacted to the social distancing we were stuck with during the Covid pandemic because they were both social, fun people who enjoyed close, interpersonal relationships.
 Besides, if someone acts like a jerk on Zoom, it’s damn near impossible to hit him with a rubber band.

-Before I sort of retired five years ago I had a great career in news and PR and am enjoying a scaled back version of both in my semi-retirement.
+Before I sort of retired in the summer of 2016 I had great careers in news and PR and am enjoying a scaled back version of both in my semi-retirement.
 I have my parents to thank for setting great examples of how to survive and thrive in the workplace through a combination of hard work, humor and a little bit of recalcitrance.

 I miss ’em both every day and honor them regularly by eschewing the wearing of ties and silently instructing those who deserve it to go shit in their hats.